 Gel-X is also different from regular gel nail polish.
 “Most soft gel is like the name implies — too soft to create lengthy extensions,” explains Park.
 “But with our patented soft gel formula, we apply both an incredible amount of heat and pressure during our manufacturing process which chemically alters the gel into something 10 times stronger and harder than in its liquid state, all while still maintaining its ability to be easily soaked off with acetone.”

-How Long Do Gel-X Nails Last?
+How Long Does a Gel-X Manicure Last?

-In-Salon Application of Gel-X Nails
+In-Salon Application of a Gel-X Manicure

 For the best results (and the wellbeing of your nails), we suggest heading to the salon to get your Gel-X extensions done by a licensed nail technician.

 Step 1: Prep Your Nails and Apply the pH Bonder

 Prep your natural nails the way you normally would for a manicure, then apply a layer of the Aprés Nail pH Bonder.
 This is the first layer of the Gel-X nail and it dehydrates your nail plate, ridding it of any oil or residue that could affect the application.